 What is Waste Recycling?

-Recycling is processing used materials (waste) into new, useful products.
-This is done to reduce the use of raw materials that would have been used.
-Recycling also uses less energy and and great way of controlling air, water and land pollution.
+Recycling is processing used materials (waste) into new, useful products to reduce the use of raw materials that would have been used.
+Recycling also uses less energy and a great way of controlling air, water, and land pollution.

-Effective recycling starts with household (or the place where the waste was created).
-In many serious countries, the authorities help households with bin bags with labels on them.
-Households then sort out the waste themselves and place them in the right bags for collection.
-This makes the work less difficult.
+Effective recycling starts with the household (or the place where the waste was produced).
+In many countries where the people are serious about the environment, the authorities help households with bin bags with labels on them.
+They sort out the waste themselves and place them in the appropriate bags for collection.
+This process makes waste collection efficient.

 Waste items that are usually recycled include:

-Paper waste items include books, newspapers, magazines, cardboard boxes and envelopes.
-Click here to see how paper is recycled.
+Paper: Paper waste items include books, newspapers, magazines, cardboard boxes, and envelopes.

-Items include plastic bags, water bottles, rubber bags and plastic wrappers.
+Plastic: Items include plastic bags, water bottles, rubber bags, and plastic wrappers.

-All glass products like broken bottles, beer and wine bottles can be recycled.
-Click here to see how glass is recycled.
+Glass: All glass products like broken bottles, beer, and wine bottles can be recycled.

-When these are collected, the are sent to the recycling unit, where all the waste from each type are combined, crushed, melted and processed into new materials.
+When the waste types are collected, they are sent to the recycling unit, where waste from each group are combined, crushed, melted, and processed into new materials.

 Importance and benefits of waste recycling